Who we are

 In 2004 the company introduced the J-Link debug probe to the then emerging ARM market.
 J-Link became the de-facto standard debug probe for ARM based development.
 Being easy to operate, ultra fast, robust, and stable, the J-Link has stayed ahead of the competition as the industry's debug probe of choice for ARM (and others from 8051 to RISC-V) for 15 years and counting!

-Meanwhile, SEGGER's emWin software became the standard graphics library for microcontrollers and most popular silicon vendors today can offer a free library version of emWin to their customers.
-New software covers the fields of communication, compression, data storage, and most other aspects of Embedded Systems.
+Meanwhile, SEGGER's emWin software became the standard graphics library for microcontrollers.
+Most popular silicon vendors today offer a free library version of emWin to their customers.

 We are our own customer